 Pollo Asado (Grilled or Roasted)

 Juicy chicken is coated in a bold and flavorful pollo asado marinade and then grilled or roasted to tender perfection.
+It's a quick and easy Mexican chicken recipe.

 This pollo asado recipe, also referred to as pollo asada, is full of citrus and Mexican spices, including achiote powder!
 Serve the grilled chicken as the star of the meal or use it for pollo asado tacos, street tacos, burritos, nachos and more!

 What Is Pollo Asado